veb86/fpspreadsheet/examples/other/readme.txt

   can be registered in fpspreadsheet for usage in rpn formulas.
 The example covers some financial functions.

+- defined_names: shows how "defined names" (named cells) can be used in FPSpreadsheet.
+Also in formulas.

 - virtual_mode/demo_virtualmode_writing: demonstrates how the virtual mode of the workbook can be used to create huge spreadsheet files.